diSimplex/buildahBuilder/Readme.md

    the pde will have read-only access to these credentials as well.
 This means that, for example, ssh access to GitHub should work.

-   ----

-11. **run:** This subcommand starts a container, runs the command provided and then stops and removes the container.
+11. **run:** This subcommand runs the command provided inside a running pde.

 ## Configuration